Children of the Revolution (song): Release and reception

 The single was released on 8 September 1972.
 While it topped the Melody Maker and NME charts it could only reach number 2 on the official Record Retailer chart, breaking a run of number one hits for the group.
 Reviews in the UK were largely positive, with many critics noting the song sounding heavier than the group's usual fare.
 Penny Valentine of Sounds enthusiastically remarked that it was "the best he's ever done" while Chris Welch of Melody Maker opined it was "a good song with plenty of attack".
 Conversely, Danny Holloway of NME complained that Bolan "had run a good thing into the ground".

 Cover versions

 In 1986, Violent Femmes released the version of the single from their album The Blind Leading the Naked.

 In 1989, Greater Manchester artist Baby Ford released an acid house version on the Rhythm King record label.
 This cover was a No. 53 hit in the UK Singles Chart in 1989.

+In 1992, former Iron Maiden singer Paul Di'Anno's new band Killers recorded a version on the Murder One album.

 In 2001, Bono handled lead vocals on a version for the Baz Luhrmann film Moulin Rouge! and the accompanying soundtrack.

 In 2011, Scorpions covered the song on their Comeblack album.

+In 2020, Karmina covered the song as a single.

 In June 2020, it was announced that Kesha would record a cover of the song along with Marc Bolan's son, Rolan, on backing vocals.
 The tribute album containing the recording, Angelheaded Hipster: The Songs of Marc Bolan & T. Rex, was released in September 2020.